 2016 post: Memorial Day: Stories of War by a Civil War Veteran

 2017 post: “Memorial Day” poem by Joyce Kilmer

 2018 post: “Decoration Day” poem by Henry Wadsworth Longfellow

 2020 post: Narratives about the Corby Statues—at Gettysburg and on Campus

-During June and July the blog will shift to a summer posting schedule, with posts every other Monday in June and July rather than every week.
-We will resume weekly publication August 2nd.
+During June and July the blog will shift to our summer posting schedule, with posts every other Monday rather than every week.
+We will resume weekly publication on August 1st.